Open Web Camp VII (The Last Hurrah)

-Ready for the hottest event of the summer?
-Open Web Camp V sizzles with fantastic speakers leading a wide range of topic sessions from every aspect of the Open Web Platform and beyond!
-Whether you’re looking to know more about HTML5, CSS3, Web Accessibility, Responsive Web Design and Mobile Technology topics, or are interested in networking with peers in an open, celebratory day, Open Web Camp is sure to set your passions afire.
+Invitations were sent, the experts responded with overwhelming positivity, sponsors signed-on, and Open Web Camp was born.
+Whether you were looking to know more about HTML5, CSS3, Web Accessibility, Responsive Web Design and Mobile Technology, or simply interested in networking with peers in an open, celebratory day, Open Web Camp has become a fixture of the Bay Area summer.

 Looking forward to seeing you there!